pancetta/RSE_seminar_TUHH_2/.github/ISSUE_TEMPLATE/proposal-for-an-rse-challenge.md

 > please adapt the title, replacing `my code` and `fix this thing` with something appropriate
 > feel free to simply copy and paste one of the existing issues if you like their structure
+> no need to work with this issue during the coding phase, this is just for organizing the seminar

 # The software
 * briefly describe the software here